AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md

 description: All Workfront Proof plans allow you to configure a branded sub-domain on your account.
 This means that you can customize your account URL to include your brand name.
 ---

-# Configure a branded domain in `Workfront Proof`
+# Configure a branded domain in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-All `Workfront Proof` plans allow you to configure a branded sub-domain on your account.
+All Workfront Proof plans allow you to configure a branded sub-domain on your account.
 This means that you can customize your account URL to include your brand name.

 For example, if you set your sub-domain to be kattest, your URL would look like this: